Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Acknowledgements

-\textbf{Acknowledgements}.
-We thank E. Altman, X. Chen, E. Demler, L. Fidkowski, and A. Turner for helpful conversations and L. Fidkowski for feedback on the manuscript.
-Financial support from NSF GRFP under Grant No. DGE 1106400 (Y.B.) and the Army Research Office with funding from the DARPA Optical Lattice Emulator program and NSF-DMR 0645691 (A.V.).
+Y.B. thanks X. Chen, A. Turner, L. Fidkowski, and E. Altman for helpful conversations and L. Fidkowski for feedback on the manuscript.
+A.V. thanks E. Altman and E. Demler.
+Funding from NSF GRFP under Grant No. DGE 1106400 (Y.B.) and the Army Research Office with funding from the DARPA Optical Lattice Emulator program and NSF-DMR 0645691 (A.V.) is acknowledged.